github-virendra/-DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+# Trello configuration
+Trello is a web-based listmaking app popular among many dev teams because it provides a lightweight way to track work.
+Trello provides a REST API that this app uses to create, read and update to-do items.
+In Trello, items or tasks are called cards and they are grouped together as lists ('To Do', 'Done', etc.) under boards.

+You'll need to create a Trello account and a dedicated board to store the to-do items for your app.
+Setup the Trello board ID to be used in the .env file, set the TRELLO_BOARD_ID with the reference trello board to be used in the Todo app.

+Register to the website trello.com - https://trello.com/signup to create an account.

+Generate an API key and token by following the https://trello.com/app-key

+After creating a Trello account and generate the API key and token.
+Please ensure the key and token are kept safe and not shared.
+Set the T_KEY and T_TOKEN in the .env file with the corresponding key and token values.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: